-Institute of Archaeology and Ethnography, NAS RA, Yerevan/ Institute of Ancient Manuscripts named after Mesrop Mashtots (Matenadaran) Yerevan, Institute of Oriental Studies, Russian-Armenian University, Yerevan
+Institute of Archaeology and Ethnography, NAS RA; Institute of Ancient Manuscripts named after Mesrop Mashtots (Matenadaran); Institute of Oriental Studies, Russian-Armenian (Slavonic) University, Yerevan

-The unpublished, archival materials of Rostom Bek Yerznkyants, a retired officer of Caucasian War, have an important sourceological significance.
-For this report was selected the work "Avaria", which consists of 22 pages, 11 sheets and is the Mashtots Matenadaran's number 10903 manuscript.
-The written parts of the manuscript have numerous traces of deletions and corrections made by the author, which proves that the work is the private diary of Rostom Bek Yerznkyants, intended for personal use.
-This fact increases the degree of objectivity of the work.
+The unpublished archival materials of Rostom Bek Yerznkyants, a retired officer of the Caucasian War, are of crucial significance as historical sources.
+This paper focuses on the work "Avaria" (manuscript 10903 in the collection of Matenadaran), which consists of 22 pages and 11 sheets.
+The written parts of the manuscript have numerous traces of deletions and corrections made by the author, proving that the work is the private diary of Rostom Bek Yerznkyants, what particularly points to the objective character of the work.

-The work deals with the geography of Avaria - mountains, rivers, then settlements, villages, worshiping tombs, mythology and to some extent - the establishment of Russian rule in the region.
+The work deals with the geography of Avaria - mountains, rivers, settlements, villages, sacred places, as well as mythology and, to some extent, the establishment of Russian rule in the region.

-The report is an attempt to examine this work in a historical context, as well as to combine the data of published surveys on avars, which will allow us assess the original significance of Rostom Bek Yerznkyants's work "Avaria".
-We think it is important for professionals interested in the political history, ethnography, religion and geography of North Caucasus.
+The current research is an attempt to examine "Avaria" in a historical context, as well as to compare the information it contains with the data of published surveys on the Avars.
+This would allow us to give a more relevant assessment of "Avaria" from the point of view of the political history, ethnography, religion and geography of the North Caucasus.

-Language Contact and Borrowing in the Turkish of Khorasan Zahra Hamedi Shirvan Ferdowsi University of Mashhad, Iran
+Language Contact and Borrowing in the Turkish of Khorasan

+Zahra Hamedi Shirvan Ferdowsi University of Mashhad, Iran